What is a Hybrid MBA Program?

 The first blended program offered in the U.S. was at the University of California, Los Angeles (UCLA).
 In late 2012, UCLA inaugurated the school’s first hybrid MBA option, called FEMBA Flex, as part of the Anderson School’s fully employed MBA (FEMBA) program, which is a flexible part-time on-campus program available to students who want to continue working while earning their degree.
 The FEMBA Flex track is mostly online, with four two-day weekend campus visits per quarter.

 The third school to offer a hybrid program was Carnegie Mellon University.
-In 2013, the Tepper School of Business started its online hybrid MBA program, an innovative feature of which involves “access weekends” every eight weeks where students work face-to-face with classmates, faculty, and alumni at Tepper’s various campuses around the country, including Pittsburgh, the Silicon Valley, Philadelphia, and Washington, D.C.
+In 2013, the Tepper School of Business started its online hybrid MBA program, an innovative feature of which involves “access weekends” every eight weeks where students work face-to-face with classmates, faculty, and alumni at Tepper’s various campuses around the country, including Pittsburgh, Silicon Valley, Philadelphia, and Washington, D.C.

 Is There a Difference Between Hybrid and Blended?

 The words “hybrid” and “blended” are often used interchangeably when referring to an online and in-person program.
 Students typically complete most coursework online, but the program also includes some required face-to-face instructional activities like lectures, discussions, or seminars.
-These may also include social events scheduled for networking purposes since networking among faculty, classmates, and alumni are essential for all face-to-face and blended program components.
+These may also include social events scheduled for networking purposes since networking among faculty, classmates, and alumni is essential for all face-to-face and blended program components.

 Carnegie Mellon’s Tepper School of Business demonstrates a model for a great blended program.
 Its format combines a cutting-edge academic software platform with bi-monthly in-person weekends.
 Another example of a blended program offering less frequent in-person sessions is the hybrid MBA program at the University of Washington’s Foster School of Business.
 UW’s program is 95 percent online, requiring three trips to Foster’s campus each year, with each trip lasting three to five days.